massimotroncone/massimotroncone.github.io/_pages/about.md

 #social: true  includes social icons at the bottom of the page
 ---

-I am a political scientist working on elections and political representation.
-Starting in September 2025, I will be a Postdoctoral Fellow at [NYU](https://as.nyu.edu/departments/politics.html).
+I am Postdoctoral Fellow at the Wilf Family Department of Politics at [NYU](https://as.nyu.edu/departments/politics.html).
+My research is funded by the Swiss National Science Foundation.

-My research lies at the intersection of distributive politics and electoral institutions.
-I study the distribution of public resources with a focus on legislative politics, clientelism and re-election incentives.
-I am also interested in public opinion and voting behavior, with particular attention to ethnic minorities.
-My work typically combines observational data with methods for causal inference.
+My work lies at the intersection of distributive politics and electoral institutions.
+I study how public resources are allocated, with a focus on legislative politics, clientelism, and re-election incentives.
+I typically combine observational data with methods for causal inference.

-I earned my PhD in Political Science at [ETH Zurich](https://eup.ethz.ch/) in August 2024 and was a visiting PhD student at [Washington University in St. Louis](https://polisci.wustl.edu/) in 2022.

 On this page, you can find information about my research.
 Feel free to [drop me an email](mailto:mt6068@nyu.edu).